yoriiis/step-manager/README.md

 `String`

-The storage unique key to store datas in the browser storage.
+The unique storages key to store datas in the browser storage.

 #### `onComplete`

 `Function`

 The function is called when all steps are completed.
 The function expose as parameter `datas` variable with all steps datas combined in a object.

+Feel free to call an API to save datas, redirect the user or whatever.

 ## Available methods